Thenlie/mdnman/lib/javascript/web_api/screen_capture_api/using_screen_capture/index.md

 In this article, we will examine how to use the Screen Capture API and its {{domxref("MediaDevices.getDisplayMedia", "getDisplayMedia()")}} method to capture part or all of a screen for streaming, recording, or sharing during a [WebRTC](/en-US/docs/Web/API/WebRTC_API) conference session.

+> [!NOTE]
-> **Note:** It may be useful to note that recent versions of the [WebRTC adapter.js shim](https://github.com/webrtcHacks/adapter) include implementations of `getDisplayMedia()` to enable screen sharing on browsers that support it but do not implement the current standard API.
+> It may be useful to note that recent versions of the [WebRTC adapter.js shim](https://github.com/webrtcHacks/adapter) include implementations of `getDisplayMedia()` to enable screen sharing on browsers that support it but do not implement the current standard API.
 This works with at least Chrome, Edge, and Firefox.

 ## Capturing screen contents